African ivories: Bini-Portuguese Ivories

 Bini-Portuguese Ivories are ivories that were created in the Kingdom of Benin, now modern-day Nigeria.
 Very few ivories from this region of Africa have survived; furthermore, no forks, daggers, knife handles, or religious implements have been found.
-Uniquely to the Benin culture, most of the carvers had been commissioned by the oba (the ruler) of the Kingdom of Benin to work in a craft guild called the igbesamwan, and all lived on the same street in order to easily work together.
+Uniquely to the Benin culture, most of the carvers had been commissioned by the oba (the ruler) of the Kingdom of Benin to work in a craft guild called the Igbesanmwan, and all lived on the same street in order to easily work together.
 It has been argued that because the oba commissioned these ivories, they were not made for export to Europe unless the oba allowed for export.
 Moreover, as a tribute, the oba required elephant hunters to give him one of the tusks from each of their elephants, and was always able to buy the second tusk as well.
 These tusks made up the supplies for the carvers.
 The figures that were carved into these pieces were typically carved in motion, in comparison to the figures in the Sapi-Portuguese ivories that were static.